-CH/1.1 Area West of Valley Road The buildings on the southern side of Holdsworth Street are Grade II Listed.
+Rep ID PROPOSALS Name / Organisation Summary of Representation Council Response lan Smith CH/1.1 Area West of Valley Road English Heritage The buildings on the southern side of Holdsworth Street are Grade II Listed.
 These buildings also denote the northern edge of the Cathedral Precinct Conservation Area.
 It would be helpful to include a Section describing the site (as has been done elsewhere) making reference to the presence of these heritage assets.
 The section on Design should include a requirement that development proposals should ensure that those elements which contribute to the significance of these heritage assets are not harmed.
-Suggested Change: Add an additional Section setting out a description of the Site which includes the following:- "The buildings on the southern side of Holdsworth Street are Grade II Listed and they also denote the northern edge of the Cathedral Precinct Conservation Area".
-Design - Add an additional bulletpoint along the following lines:- "Proposals for the development of the southern end of the site will need to ensure that they relate sensitively to the character and setting of the adjacent Listed Buildings and the Cathedral Precinct Conservation Area".
-CH/1.2 Royal Mail Sorting Office This site lies between the City Centre Conservation Area (the boundary of which it adjoins) and the Cathedral Precinct Conservation Area.
+Suggested Change: (1) Add an additional Section setting out a description of the Site which includes the following:- "The buildings on the southern side of Holdsworth Street are Grade II Listed and they also denote the northern edge of the Cathedral Precinct Conservation Area".
+The Council acknowledges to importance of the Grade II list buildings of Holdsworth Street and to Cathedral Precinct Conservation Are and the need to ensure any no development does not comprom the architectural and historical contro of the buildings and area as a who The Council has considered the comments and amended to allocation statements for to Publication Draft document.
+(2) Design - Add an additional bulletpoint along the following lines:- "Proposals for the development of the southern end of the site will need to ensure that they relate sensitively to the character and setting of the adjacent Listed Buildings and the Cathedral Precinct Conservation Area".
+CH/1.2 Royal Mail Sorting Office The Council acknowledges to importance of the Grade II list This site lies between the City Centre Conservation Area (the boundary of which it adjoins) and the Cathedral Precinct Conservation Area.
 We welcome the requirement that development should respond to the surrounding historic context and retain the walls of the former Midland Railway Station (which make a considerable contribution to the townscape character of the surrounding area).
 However, the description of the site makes no mention of these assets and the Section on Design principles would benefit from a slight revision to better articulate its intentions regarding these heritage assets.
-Suggested Change: (1) The Site - Add the following additional sentence to the first Paragraph:- "The site is located between two Conservation Areas and adjoins the Grade II Listed Midland Hotel".
-(2) Design - Amend the sixth bullet-point along the following lines:- "The scale and design of new development should respond sensitively to the surrounding historic context etc"
+Areas, and the need to ensure a Suggested Change: the Publication Draft document.
+(1) The Site - Add the following additional sentence to the first Paragraph:- "The site is located between two Conservation Areas and adjoins the Grade II Listed Midland Hotel".
+(2) Design - Amend the sixth bullet-point along the following lines:- "The scale and design of new development should respond sensitively to the surrounding historic context etc" CH/1.3 Broadway Shopping Centre Site There are a number Listed Buildings surrounding this site and it also lies between the City Centre, Little Germany, and Cathedral Precinct Conservation Areas.
+Given the importance of this area to the delivery of the Area Action Plan and its sensitivity in terms of the historic environment of the City centre, the AAP should include guidelines about how it is envisaged that the site will be developed.
+This would include consideration of how the development of the area might be used to open up/reinforce views and vistas across the City.
+L